oZwZo/DeepRUOTv2/README.md

 * Added a new `use_mass` option to the configuration file.
 Setting this to `False` disables the growth term.
 * The `sigma` parameter can now be set to `0.0` to disable stochastic effects.
 * The calculated results can now be automatically evaluated.
 * Added a new notebook for downstream analysis at `evaluation/analysis.ipynb` ([view notebook](evaluation/analysis.ipynb)).
 This script enables more advanced analyses, including data interpolation, inferring fate probabilities, and further gene-level studies.
+Raw data containing cell type and gene level information is required to perform these downstream analysis, sample data is provided in the following link. [view sample data](https://drive.google.com/drive/folders/1s2_hsS7WHVo03S4wgrn-w66iBtZPfdpS)

 ## Getting Started